haasn/blog/posts/2016-12-25-falsehoods-programmers-believe-about-[video-stuff].md

 Inspired by numerous other such lists of falsehoods.
 Pretty much every video player in existence gets a good chunk if not the vast majority of these wrong.
+(Some of these also/mostly apply to users, though)

 # Falsehoods programmers believe about..